 You can also insulate your ducts to prevent the loss of warm and cool air.
 This is helpful if you have ducts in the attic or crawl space, where there typically is a lot of energy loss.

 The EPA estimates ductwork problems cause you to waste up to 30% of the energy that your HVAC system creates.
-When the temperatures rise this summer in suburban Washington D.C., make sure you’re ductwork is performing like it should.
+When the temperatures rise this summer in suburban Washington D.C., make sure you’re ductwork is performing as it should.
 Proper ductwork design and installation can lower your summer electric bills.

 Have you had your ductwork checked recently?